vail130/orinoco/README.md

 ## Pump
 A client to feed data streams to Sieve.

+### Data Sources
+Pump will consume log files and POST the data from each line to the associated URL.

 ### Configuration
 Pump can read from a YAML config file.